 Lastly, it should contain the three below essential elements:

 Personalization strategies are powered by data.
 That means that in order to deploy a successful personalization strategy, you need to collect rich data.
-It doesn’t matter if you’re a pure eCommerce website or an Omnichannel retailer, you’ll have data you can use to your advantage.
+It doesn’t matter if you’re a pure eCommerce website a Shopify platform or an Omnichannel retailer, you’ll have data you can use to your advantage.

 Rich data is data that is capable of identifying who your prospective and existing customers are, where they’re from, what their background is, what their values and beliefs are, right down to personal level details such as their hobbies, pain points and interests.